-In WPP the basic material model is defined by the values of the density, $\rho$ , the compressional velocity, $V_p$ , and the shear velocity, $V_s$ , at each grid point.
-These values can be specified by the block command (see, Section 5.1), the vfile command (see Section 5.2), the effle command (see Section 5.3) or by a combination of them.
+The basic material model in WPP is defined by the values of the density, ρ , the compressional velocity, V_p , and the shear velocity, V_s , at each grid point.
+These values can be specified by the block command (see, Section 5.1), the vfile command (see Section 5.2), the efile command (see Section 5.3), the pfile command (see Section 5.4) or by a combination of them.
 By default, these commands apply to the entire computational domain (as defined by the grid command), but can be restricted to a portion of the domain by the sub-region options described in Table 9.1.

-It is also possible to add more advanced modeling of dissipative materials (attenuation), see section 6.
+It is also possible to add more advanced modeling of dissipative materials (visco-elastic damping), see section 6.

-Note: The order within the material commands (block, vfile, and etree) does matter (unlike all other commands) in that the priority of the command / material increase towards the end of the input file.
-Hence, a material command in the input file is overridden by subsequent material commands.
+Note: The order within the material commands (block, vfile, pfile, and efile) does matter (unlike all other commands) in that the priority of the material command increase towards the end of the input file.
+Hence, a material command in the input file can be completely or partially overridden by subsequent material commands.